cc-hpc-itwm/tarantella/docs/source/tutorials.rst

     -- ${TNT_MODELS_PATH}/models/resnet/resnet50_tnt.py --data_dir=${TNT_DATASETS_PATH} \
                                                         --batch_size=512 \
                                                         --train_epochs=90 \
                                                         --epochs_between_evals=10

 The above command will train a ResNet-50 models on the 8 devices available in parallel for ``90`` epochs, as suggested in [Goyal]_ to achieve convergence.
-The ``--epochs_between_evals`` parameter specifies the frequency of evaluations of the ``validation`` data performed in between training epochs.
+The ``--epochs_between_evals`` parameter specifies the frequency of evaluations of the *validation dataset* performed in between training epochs.

 Note the ``--batch_size`` parameter, which specifies the global batch size used in training.

 Implementation overview
 ^^^^^^^^^^^^^^^^^^^^^^^
 We will now look closer into the implementation of the ResNet-50 training scheme.
 The main training steps reside in the ``models/resnet/resnet50_tnt.py`` file.

 The most important step in enabling data parallelism with Tarantella is to wrap the Keras model:

 .. code-block:: python

-    model = resnet_model.resnet50(num_classes=tf_imagenet_preprocessing.NUM_CLASSES)
+    model = resnet_model.resnet50(num_classes = imagenet_preprocessing.NUM_CLASSES)
     model = tnt.Model(model)

-The following operations can be used for training the model serially, as they do not require any change.
+Next, the training procedure can simply be written down as it would be for a standard, TensorFlow-only model, as no changes are further required to train the model in a distributed manner.

 In particular, the ImageNet dataset is loaded and preprocessed as follows:

 .. code-block:: python

-    train_dataset = imagenet_preprocessing.input_fn(is_training=True,
+    train_dataset = imagenet_preprocessing.input_fn(is_training = True,
-                                                    data_dir=flags_obj.data_dir,
+                                                    data_dir = flags_obj.data_dir,
-                                                    batch_size=flags_obj.batch_size,
+                                                    batch_size = flags_obj.batch_size,
                                                     shuffle_seed = 42,
-                                                    drop_remainder=True)
+                                                    drop_remainder = True)

 The
 `imagenet_preprocessing.input_fn
 <https://github.com/cc-hpc-itwm/tarantella_models/blob/master/src/models/resnet/imagenet_preprocessing.py>`_
-function takes the input files in ``data_dir``, loads the training samples and processes them into TensorFlow datasets.
+function reads the input files in ``data_dir``, loads the training samples, and processes them into TensorFlow datasets.

 The user only needs to pass the global ``batch_size`` value, and the Tarantella framework will ensure that the dataset is properly distributed among devices, such that:

   * each device will process an independent set of samples
   * each device will group the samples into micro batches, where the micro-batch size will be computed as ``batch_size / num_devices``
-  * each device will apply the same set of transformation to its imput samples as specified in the ``input_fn`` function.
+  * each device will apply the same set of transformations to its imput samples as specified in the ``input_fn`` function.

 Before starting the training, the model is compiled to use a standard Keras optimizer and loss.

 .. code-block:: python

-    model.compile(optimizer=optimizer,
+    model.compile(optimizer = optimizer,
-                  loss='sparse_categorical_crossentropy',
+                  loss = 'sparse_categorical_crossentropy',
-                  metrics=(['sparse_categorical_accuracy']))
+                  metrics = (['sparse_categorical_accuracy']))

 We provide flags to enable the most commonly used Keras ``callbacks``, such as the ``TensorBoard`` profiler, which can simply be passed to the ``fit`` function of the Tarantella model.

 .. code-block:: python

-    callbacks.append(tf.keras.callbacks.TensorBoard(log_dir=flags_obj.model_dir,
+    callbacks.append(tf.keras.callbacks.TensorBoard(log_dir = flags_obj.model_dir,
-                                                    profile_batch=2))
+                                                    profile_batch = 2))

 If model checkpointing is required, it can be enabled through the ``ModelCheckpoint`` callback as usual (cf. :ref:`checkpointing models with Tarantella <checkpointing-via-callbacks-label>`).

 .. code-block:: python